Start Here: A Beginner's Guide to GRE Prep

 The right answer is D (the relationship can't be determined).
 Here's one way to tell: If Lionel is 2 and Maria is 4, Quantity A will equal 4 and so will Quantity B.

 But if Lionel is 1 and Maria is 450 (maybe "Maria" is a pine tree), then Quantity A is smaller than Quantity B.

 Since two different possibilities occurred, we pick D for "can't be determined".

 ("Cannot be determined" is also an apt description of this cat's expression.)

 ... will be multiple choice questions on a variety of topics.
 The exception to this is the 1 or 2 "type the exact answer into a box" questions.

-More verbal and math sections.
+Now, you'll get more verbal and math sections.
 There are two interesting things to note, however.